The Other EngagementQuestions to ask before engaging your wedding photographer

 Do I like this wedding photographer?

 Your wedding photographer is going to be with you the whole day.
-You may be able to get a pretty good idea of who they are from their website or social media interaction, or you may need to meet them in person to get a good feel.
-You want to know if they are going to be someone with whom you can get along.
+You may be able to get a feel for who they are from their website or social media interaction, or you may need to meet them in person to get a good feel.
+You want to know if they are going to be someone with whom you an get along.
 Are they are loud and loud gets on your nerves?
 Are they bossy and likely to interrupt the flow of your day?
 These things may not bother you, or they might, but you don’t want to be thinking about it for the first time on the day.

 Can I spend one of the most important days of my life with this person?